-The 2021 season of “America’s Favorite Pastime” is winding to a close with several teams beginning playoff action.
+The 2023 season of “America’s Favorite Pastime” is winding to a close with several teams beginning playoff action.
 What better time to share the story of a key figure in radio broadcasting history – and particularly baseball broadcasting — who made Mansfield his home?

 Harold Wampler Arlin was born in 1895 in the small town of La Harpe, Illinois.